1. Real-Time Communication Servers

 </IfModule>

-We want to move the PHP index file highlighted above to the first position after the DirectoryIndex specification, like this:
+We want to move the PHP index file highlighted above to the first position after the DirectoryIndex

 DirectoryIndex index.php index.html index.cgi index.pl index.xhtml index.htm